microsoft/vscode-docs/docs/supporting/faq.md

 ## Which OSs are supported?

 VS Code runs on macOS, Linux, and Windows.
-See [Requirements](requirements) for the supported versions.
-You can find more platform specific details under [SETUP](/docs/setup/setup-overview.md).
+See the [Requirements documentation](requirements) for the supported versions.
+You can find more platform specific details in the [Setup overview](/docs/setup/setup-overview.md).

 ## Is VS Code free?

-Yes, VS Code is [free for private or commercial use](https://code.visualstudio.com/license).
+Yes, VS Code is free for private or commercial use.
+See the [product license](https://code.visualstudio.com/license) for details.

 ## Report an issue with a VS Code extension

-For bugs, feature requests or to contact an extension author, you should use the links available in the Visual Studio Code [Marketplace](https://marketplace.visualstudio.com/vscode) or use **Help: Report Issue** from the Command Palette.
-However, if there is an issue where an extension does not follow our code of conduct, for example it includes profanity, pornography or presents a risk to the user, then we have an email alias where you can [contact us to report the issue](mailto:VSMarketplace@microsoft.com).
+For bugs, feature requests or to contact an extension author, you should use the links available in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode) or use **Help: Report Issue** from the Command Palette.
+However, if there is an issue where an extension does not follow our code of conduct, for example it includes profanity, pornography or presents a risk to the user, then we have [an email alias to report the issue](mailto:VSMarketplace@microsoft.com).
 Once the mail is received, our Marketplace team will look into an appropriate course of action, up to and including unpublishing the extension.

 ## How do I find the VS Code version?